Plant fertilizers and household plant foods are used to improve plant growth. Poisoning can occur if someone swallows these products.

 Get medical help right away.
 Do not make the person throw up unless poison control or a health care provider tells you to.

 If the fertilizer is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the person swallowed the fertilizer, give them water or milk right away, if a provider tells you to do so.
-Do NOT give anything to drink if the person has symptoms that make it hard to swallow.
-These include vomiting, convulsions, or a decreased level of alertness.
+Do not give anything to drink if the person has symptoms that make it hard to swallow.
+These include vomiting, seizures, or a decreased level of alertness.